Signatures in TQFT : Asymptotics and Modularity: Introduction

 is the boundary value of an Eichler integral of a modular form of weight $4$ for the level $2$ group $\Gamma(2)$.
 In addition to the obvious property $\Lambda(\theta+1)=-\Lambda(\theta)$, it satisfies the following transformation law:

-This functional equation suggests that a similar integral version holds for signatures as stated in the following conjecture, checked by computer for all $0<q<p<100$. \begin{Conjecturestar} For any odd coprime integers $0<q<p$ one has
+This functional equation suggests that a similar integral version holds for signatures.
+In the first version of this paper (of December 15, 2025), we made the following conjecture, which we had checked by computer for all $0<q<p<100$. \begin{Conjecturestar} For any odd coprime integers $0<q<p$ one has